 A Dec.
-2020 event at Metro Nashville Public Schools’ Central Office.
+2020 event at Metro Nashville Public Schools’ Central Office during which parents asked for schools to reopen.
 (Photo: John Partipilo)

 Metro Nashville Public Schools is likely to request a waiver from the state Department of Education on using the upcoming TNReady tests to evaluate the district as well as its schools and its teachers.

 A law passed during the special legislative session required districts to achieve at least 80 percent participation on the standardized tests or else the results would be factored into accountability measures.
 If a district doesn’t see at least 80% of its students in grades 3 through 12 takes the test, it can request a waiver from the state.

 MNPS is almost certainly going to fail to meet the 80 percent participation requirement since 45% of its students are learning virtually and not in-person.
 Schools began communicating with families about the upcoming tests this week, including describing how in-persons accommodations will be made for virtual students.
 The tests are not allowed to be taken virtually.

 The 80% participation requirement puts MNPS and Shelby County Schools in a difficult position since those are the districts with the most students who chose to learn virtually this school year.
 Public education stakeholders are expecting students across the country to experience learning loss due to interruptions from the COVID-19 pandemic.

 That means MNPS must request a waiver on the participation requirement at a time when its relationship with the state is tenuous.
 Education Commissioner Penny Schwinn criticized the district for its spending and accounting of federal grant funds – an issue the district successfully resolved in recent weeks.
 More recently, state legislation pushed by Republicans would give the commissioner broad powers to take over a school district, including removing its superintendent and board members.